votca/votca/papers/v2024/paper.md

 ground and used those insights to use a more specialized package if needed.
 There are many other coarse-graining packages around including, but not limited to BOCS [@bocs], DeePCG [@deepcg], IBIsCO[@ibisco], MagiC [@magic] and OpenMSCG [@openmscg].
 Some of which are not open-source or specilized in one method.
 Others have stopped being developed or lack contributions from the greater community.
-We aknowledge that we have also failed to build all inclusive community package for coarse-graining as it is sometimes hard to consolidate different development styles and constantly changing priorities from sponsors that leave little time for good software engineering pratices.
+It is difficult to build  all inclusive community package for coarse-graining as it is sometimes hard to consolidate different development styles and constantly changing priorities from sponsors that leave little time for good software engineering pratices.
 In this context we would like to point out that there is a fork of the VOTCA packagei [@mpip-votca] that contains some feature e.g. Kernel-based machine learning methods [@mlpot], that has not been merged.

 ## Coarse-Graining